 Scalars and Vectors

-Physics is by its very nature a highly mathematical science.
-Physicists are always asking questions that can only be satisfactorily answered by making calculations or applying formulae to produce a meaningful number or set of results.
-The calculations made by physicists (and indeed other kinds of scientist) naturally involve quantities of various kinds.
+The physical sciences are by their very nature highly mathematical.
+Scientists are always asking questions that can only be satisfactorily answered by making calculations or applying formulae to produce a meaningful number or set of results.
+The calculations made by scientists naturally involve quantities of various kinds.
 These quantities fall into two basic types - scalar quantities and vector quantities.
 We will deal with scalar quantities first, since they are relatively straightforward.
 A scalar quantity is a quantity of something that has magnitude (i.e. size) but not direction.
 Examples of scalar quantities include length, mass, time, and amount of substance.
 You may have already realised that each of these examples is one of the base quantities defined in the International System of Units.

 Each of the base quantities has a single dimension.
 We can talk about length, for example, without having to think about a particular direction.
 Think about questions such as "How long is a piece of string?" or "How far is it from here to the Moon?"
 These questions have answers that can be expressed as a single number, followed by the appropriate unit symbol.
 The length of a piece of string might be expressed in inches or centimeters.
 The distance from the Earth to the Moon would be expressed in kilometres or miles (the average distance is in fact 384 403 kilometres or 238 857 miles).
 While we're on the subject, the Moon's mass is estimated at 7.34767309 × 1022 kilograms, and it has an estimated age of 4.527 billion years.
 All of these statistics are, of course, scalar quantities.
 They have magnitude, but not direction.